kokild/powervs-actions/README.md

 # powervs-actions

+**This is a fork of: https://github.com/rpsene/powervs-actions**

-An user friendly set of PowerVS actions.
+A user friendly set of PowerVS actions.

 ```
  1) Check Script Dependencies          19) Get Networks